 Eyebrows grow slower than scalp hair.
 It will usually take 3 - 4 months for visible regrowth, with optimal results after 6 - 8 months.

 What are the best ways to grow thicker, healthier eyebrows?

 Thin eyebrows can be attributed to genetics or lifestyle factors such as overplucking, stress, and a bad diet.
 While we can't change our genetics, there are some things we can do to encourage fuller brows.

 Apply minimal pressure to your brow area when using brow pencils and don't overpluck; tweeze in soft lighting only, so you don't get too tempted.
 You can use an eyebrow brush to keep them tidy.
-Avoid tweezers that have broader, flat ends with rubber grips on the end - they tend to cause more traumatic plucking.
+Avoid tweezers with broader, flat ends with rubber grips - they tend to cause more traumatic plucking.
 Better choices are tweezers with an angled end so you can pull in the direction of your hair growth.
 When the skin is wet after a shower, brow hairs slide right out with minimal effort.

-For most people, plucking the eyebrows every couple of weeks should be enough.
+Plucking the eyebrows every couple of weeks should be enough for most people.
 If you pluck your brow hair every day or two, you're causing scarring, and the hair won't grow back.

 Like the hair on your head, healthy brows need a continuous supply of vitamins, minerals, and proteins.
 To boost your proteins and micronutrients and support natural hair regrowth, you may want to consider taking hair regrowth supplements and a high-quality collagen powder.
 As a bonus, you will also see an improvement in your skin and nails!